 What should I do if I think I have lactose intolerance?

-If you think you might be lactose intolerant, it's important for you to see your health care provider.
-The same discomfort caused by lactose intolerance can be caused by several other conditions.
-Your health care provider is the only person who can tell if you are lactose intolerant or if you have another condition.
+Do not try to diagnose yourself.
+If you think you might be lactose intolerant, it is important for you to see your health care provider.
+The same discomfort caused by lactose intolerance can be caused by other conditions including Crohn's disease, irritable bowel syndrome, and an infection of the small intestine.
+These conditions can be serious if they are not properly treated.
+Your health care provider is the only person who can confirm that you are lactose intolerant or if you have another medical condition.
 Once you have the right diagnosis, you can work with your health care provider or a nutritionist to manage your symptoms.

-How can your health care provider tell if you are lactose intolerant?
+How can my health care provider tell if I'm lactose intolerant?

 Can some people be more lactose intolerant than others?

 Yes.
 There are different degrees of lactose intolerance.
-If you are lactose intolerant, over time, you will learn how much milk or other dairy products you can handle without having symptoms.
+For example, some people may be able to drink 1/2 cup of milk without symptoms but have trouble with one 1 cup.
+Other people may have difficulty drinking even a small amount of milk.
+Over time you will learn how much milk or other dairy products you can handle without having symptoms.

 Are there different “types” of lactose intolerance?